 A Guide To Backpacking in Alaska

-I’ve been exploring Alaska since 2013 — of all the places I’ve ever visited, it remains the most magical and awe inspiring.
+I’ve been exploring Alaska since 2013 and of all the places I’ve ever visited, it remains the most magical and awe inspiring.
 Alaska is truly a dream — the scale is unfathomable, the people few and far between, and the access to remote regions relatively easy via super competent bush plane pilots.
 Hopefully by the end of this post you’ll have everything you need to plan a successful and joyous trip.

 This post is going to be a long one.
 If you’re just here for a specific piece of information, check out the headings and feel free to skip around.
 And if at the end you still have questions, feel free to dm me on instagram @indigo_alpine.
 I read every question and do my best to respond when I have wifi.